CypRiv/genal/README.md

 - **P**: Column name for effect p-value.
 Defaults to `'P'`.
 - **EAF**: Column name for effect allele frequency.
 Defaults to `'EAF'`.

+> **Note:**
+>
+> You do not need all columns to move forward, as not all columns are required by every function.
+Additionally, some columns can be imputed as we will see in the next paragraph.

 After inspecting the dataframe, we first need to extract the chromosome and position information from the `MarkerName` column into two new columns `CHR` and `POS`:

 ```python